- 45 Hour Hold

 At the end of each Fall and Spring Semester, the two days prior to the beginning of the final examination period are designated as Student Study Days.
 Classes do not meet during Student Study Days.
 Furthermore, Student Study Days are not to be used as dates on which papers are to be turned in, examinations are to be given, quizzes are to be scheduled, review sessions are to be held, or for any other class-related activities, other than office hours.
 There are no Student Study Days during the Summer Semester.

-Full-Time Student Honor Roll.
-Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade point average of 3.5 to 3.74 in at least 12 semester credit hours, excluding grades of “CR,” and who receive no grades of “D+,” “D,” “D-,” “F,” “IN,” or “NC.”
+Honor Roll.
+Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade point average of 3.5 or higher in at least 9 semester credit hours in a Fall, Spring, or Summer semester, excluding grades of “CR,” and who receive no grades of “D+,” “D,” “D-,” “F,” “IN,” or “NC.”

 To determine eligibility for graduation with honors, see Graduation with University Latin Honors in this chapter.